fsprojects/FSharp.Formatting/docs/index.md

 Functionality from the F# Formatting package is used by the [MiniScaffold template](https://github.com/TheAngryByrd/MiniScaffold/) that is used by a large number of open source .NET projects, as well as Waypoint and many other repositories.

-F# Formatting can be used as a .NET tool called `fsdocs`:
+F# Formatting can be used as a .NET tool called [`fsdocs`](commandline.html):

     dotnet tool install FSharp.Formatting.CommandTool
-    fsdocs build --input docs
+    dotnet fsdocs build --input docs
-    fsdocs convert --input docs/scripts --format latex
-    fsdocs api --dlls bin/MyLibrary.dll --template docs/tools/reference/_template.html

-The F# Formatting package is also [available on NuGet](https://nuget.org/packages/FSharp.Formatting) if you want to use it as a library or from a script.
+The F# Formatting package is also [available on NuGet](https://nuget.org/packages/FSharp.Formatting) as a set of libraries.
 The NuGet package comes with a load script `FSharp.Formatting.fsx` that references all the required DLLs and paths.

 The sub-components are: